MuhammedIkbalKARADELI/medical_rag_project/README.md

 ## 💾 **Database & Logging Architecture**

 The project features a **PostgreSQL-based, fine-grained logging system** designed for research transparency:
+You can find the answers to more than 100 questions we queried in the project and saved in the PostgreSQL database in the output file.

 - Each user query is recorded in the **rag_log_queries** table with:
+  - ID (Match the Query ID of the query_documents table)
   - The query text
   - Query length (short/medium/long)
   - Model-generated answer